UmerTariq1/legalize-pk/federal-constitution/article-228.md

 (b) not less than two of the members are persons each of whom is, or has been a Judge of the Supreme Court or of a High Court ;

-(c) not less than four of the members are persons each of whom has been engaged, for a period of not less than fifteen years, in Islamic research or instruction ; and
+(c) not less than one-third of the members are persons each of whom has been engaged, for a period of not less than fifteen years, in Islamic research or instruction ; and

 (d) at least one member is a woman.